proxmox/proxmox-backup/docs/user-management.rst

   Is allowed to read data from a remote.

 **TapeAdmin**
-  Can do anything related to tape backup
+  Can do anything related to tape backup.

 **TapeAudit**
-  Can view tape related metrics, configuration and status
+  Can view tape-related metrics, configuration and status.

 **TapeOperator**
-  Can do tape backup and restore, but cannot change any configuration
+  Can do tape backup and restore, but cannot change any configuration.

 **TapeReader**
-  Can read and inspect tape configuration and media content
+  Can read and inspect tape configuration and media content.

 Objects and Paths
 ~~~~~~~~~~~~~~~~~

-Access permissions are assigned to objects, such as a datastore, a namespace or
+Access permissions are assigned to objects, such as a datastore, namespace or
 some system resources.

-We use file system like paths to address these objects.
+We use filesystem-like paths to address these objects.
 These paths form a
 natural tree, and permissions of higher levels (shorter paths) can optionally
 be propagated down within this hierarchy.

-Paths can be templated, that means they can refer to the actual id of an
+Paths can be templated, meaning they can refer to the actual id of a
 configuration entry.
 When an API call requires permissions on a templated
 path, the path may contain references to parameters of the API call.
 These
-references are specified in curly braces.
+references are specified in curly brackets.

 Some examples are: